AudunVN/openmct-tutorial/README_CloudTurbine_instructions.md

 # Installation instructions

 This repository contains a forked version of NASA's Open MCT tutorial (https://github.com/nasa/openmct-tutorial) which has been modified to provide an interface to CloudTurbine (CT) data.
-Using this interface, CT data served by the CTweb server (a RESTful service) can be viewed in Open MCT.
+Using this interface, CT data served by the CTweb server can be viewed in Open MCT.

 Setup:

-1. Make sure you have node.js and Git installed on your computer.
+1. Make sure you have node.js and Git installed on your computer

 2. Clone this repository to your local machine